 function objective = sdoHydraulicCylinder_customObjective(data) %SDOHYDRAULICCYLINDER_CUSTOMOBJECTIVE % % The sdoHydraulicCylinder_customObjective function is used to define a % custom requirement that can be used in the graphical SDTOOL environment. % % The |data| input argument is a structure with fields containing the % design variable values chosen by the optimizer. % % The |objective| return argument is the objective value to be minimized by % the SDOTOOL optimization solver. % % Copyright 2011 The MathWorks, Inc. %For the cylinder design problem we want to minimize the cylinder %cross-sectional area so return the cylinder cross-sectional area as an %objective value.
 Ac = data.DesignVars(1); objective = Ac.Value; end

-Click Plot Current Response to simulate the model and check how well the initial design satisfies the design requirements.
-To show both requirement plots at the same time, use the plot layout widgets at the top-right of the tool.
+Click Plot Model Response to simulate the model and check how well the initial design satisfies the design requirements.
+To show both requirement plots at the same time, use the plot layout widgets in the View tab.

 From the plots, see that the maximum pressure requirement is satisfied but the piston position step response requirement is not satisfied.